ghik/zerowaste/README.md

 ## Introduction

-In purely functional programming paradigm, all expressions are _pure_ - their evaluation does not cause side effects.
+In purely functional programming, expressions are always _pure_ - their evaluation has no side effects.
-Side effects are therefore expressed with an `IO`-like type (e.g. Cats Effect `IO`) and they only actually happen when the `IO` is run - preferably with a single, "impure" invocation hidden somewhere in library code.
+Side effects are therefore expressed with an `IO`-like type (e.g. Cats Effect `IO`) and they only happen when the `IO` is run - preferably with a single, "impure" invocation hidden somewhere in library code.

 Because of that, in pure FP it never makes sense to discard the result of an expression, e.g.